pycontribs/pyrax/docs/cloud_files.md

 ## Metadata for Containers and Objects
 Cloud Files allows you to set and retrieve arbitrary metadata on containers and storage objects.
 Metadata are simple key/value pairs, with both key and value being strings.
 Keys are case-insensitive, and are always returned in lowercase.
 The content of the metadata can be anything that is useful to you.
 The only requirement is that the keys begin with "X-Container-Meta-" and "X-Object-Meta-", respectively, for containers and storage objects.
-However, to make things easy for you, pyrax will automatically prefix your metadata headers with those strings if they aren't already present.
+However, to make things easy for you, pyrax automatically prefixes your metadata headers with those strings if they aren't already present.

     cname = "example"
     cont = cf.create_container(cname)